Task Parallel Library : 1 of n

 Cancelling Tasks

-s that may occur, cool, good stuff........but what about if we want to cancel a
+handling Exceptions that may occur, cool, good stuff........but what about if we want to cancel a

-, is that even possible.
+Task, is that even possible.
 Well yes it is, TPL offers us a very

-easy mechanism for doing this, a CancellationToken
+easy mechanism for doing this, a CancellationToken.

-The basic idea is that we need to obtain a CancellationToken
+The basic idea is that we need to obtain a CancellationToken from a

-and pass the obtained CancellationToken
+CancellationTokenSource and pass the obtained CancellationToken as one of the

-creation paramaters, either via the Task
+Task creation paramaters, either via the Task constructor or by using

 one of the

-method overloads.
+Task.Factory.StartNew(..) method overloads.

-When we want to cancel a Task
+When we want to cancel a Task, we simply call the Cancel() method on the

-that provided the CancellationToken
+CancellationTokenSource that provided the CancellationToken that we passed to

-.
+the creation of the Task.
 It is pretty much that simple.
 The only other thing

-that should be done, is within the Task
+that should be done, is within the Task body itself, it is the recommended

-should be thrown if the Task
+practice that an OperationCancelledException should be thrown if the Tasks CancellationToken is

 found to be cancelled.
 Throwing the OperationCancelledException

-is very important as it is a Task
+is very important as it is a Tasks way of acknowledging the

-cancellation, which will esnure that the Task
+cancellation, which will esnure that the Task transitions to a

-which is quite important as user code or
+status of Cancelled which is quite important as user code or

 continuations may rely on this status.